taddison/tjaddison.com/_posts/2018/2018-11-03-SQL-Managed-Backups-and-Operating-System-Error-87.md

 ## How does managed backup know what backups are available?

+> The backip in question was from an availability group - the replica the backup runs from frequently changes, but managed backup (via msdb) always has a full list of available backups for the database.

-This doesn't appear to be documented anywhere, but we were able (through reasoning and monitoring) to establish the following set of operations happens to maintain the list of 'what backups are in Azure':
+This doesn't appear to be documented anywhere, but we were able (through a combination of reasoning and monitoring) to establish the following set of operations happens to maintain the list of 'what backups exist for this database':

 - Managed backup gets a list of files in the target container
 - Managed backup performs a [restore headeronly] on each file, to get metadata about that file